 14. Uchisar Castle

 Uchisar Castle is the highest point where you can watch Cappadocia.
-It is a fortress created by Christians fleeing the persecution of the Roman authorities.
+It was a fortress created by Christians fleeing the persecution of the Roman authorities.
 The settlers carved the rocks and created living spaces for themselves.

 In Cappadocia there is also Ortahisar Castle, which is slightly smaller than Uchisar.
 In the past, when one of these two castles was attacked by an enemy, there was an underground tunnel that allowed the people to escape to the other castle.